k2-fsa/sherpa/docs/source/triton/client/index.rst

 You could also decode a whole dataset to benchmark metrics e.g. RTF, WER.

 .. caution::
-  Decode manifests using streaming ASR would be supported in the future.
+  Decode manifests in simulation streaming mode would be supported in the future.

 .. code-block:: bash